Getting married in France

 12 months prior:

 start looking for a florist.
 Your photographer/venue might have someone to recommend!
-You can also start contacting celebrants if you’re planning on having a secular ceremony.
-Ask your caterer about wines, and also about the dessert as some caterers don’t offer them.
+You can also start contacting celebrants, if you’re planning on having a secular ceremony.
+Ask your caterer about wines, and also about the dessert, since some caterers don’t offer them.
 Send your save-the-dates!

 9 months prior:

 start looking for your entertainment.
-A DJ, a group or a band might be a great idea depending on the theme/ambiance of your wedding!
-You can also contract a wedding insurance policy for destination weddings.
-Once you have your theme pinned down, you may contact rental companies for decor like chairs, tables, arch, candles, fairy lights, if yhey are not provided by the venue.
+A DJ, group or a band might be a great idea, depending on the theme/ambiance of your wedding!
+You can also purchase a wedding insurance policy for destination weddings.
+Once you have your theme pinned down, you may contact rental companies for décor, like chairs, tables, arches, candles and fairy lights, if they are not provided by the venue.

 6 months prior:

 renew or get a new passport!
-You can now send your official invitations, and buy your wedding rings.
+You can now send your official invitations and buy your wedding rings.
 You can also order some place cards and menus for the tables.
-Start contacting beauty artists and ask them to come directly to your accomodation.
+Start contacting beauty artists and ask them to come directly to your accommodations.

 3 months prior:

-check your final guest list in order to see how many people will be attending so far, and book accomodation if necessary (most destination wedding venues in France have on-site accomodation).
+check your final guest list to see how many people will be attending, and book accommodations, if necessary (most destination wedding venues in France have on-site accommodations).

 2 months prior: